cardano-foundation/ledgerjs-hw-app-cardano/README.md

 ### Example code

-Example code for node is provided in `example_node` directory.
+Example code interacting with `hw-app-cardano` is provided in `example_node` directory.
+To compile run `yarn build-example`.
+Run example by `node example-node/lib/index.js`.

 ### Tests

 Automated tests are provided.
 There are two types of tests

-1) `yarn test-integration`.
-Tests JS api against real device
+1. `yarn test-integration`.
+Tests JS api.
-2) `yarn test-direct`.
+2. `yarn test-direct`.
 Mostly tests vartious corner cases.
 There are some extensive tests which are disabled by default, see tests source code.
-Also note that for these tests it is advised to install developer version of Cardano app with *headless* mode enabled, otherwise you spend your entire life confirming various prompts on device.
+Also note that for these tests it is advised to install developer version of Cardano app with _headless_ mode enabled, otherwise you spend your entire life confirming various prompts on device.